 Knowledge of, appreciation for, and demonstrated commitment to anti-racist, anti-bias education, multicultural teaching, and culturally responsive pedagogy

-Ability and willingness to adapt to changing circumstances (comfortable with both teaching in-person and virtually as well as occasionally supporting in coverage across grade levels)
+Ability and willingness to adapt to changing circumstances (comfortability with occasionally supporting in coverage across grade levels)

 Experience with Learning for Justice (formerly Teaching Tolerance), Singapore Math, Fundations, Fountas & Pinnell, and Writer’s Workshop preferred